pelocpp/cpp_case_studies/MarkDown/Kettenrechnen/Kettenrechnen.md

 32:
 33:         // last argument should be a operand
 34:         if (m_expectedOperator == false) {
-35:             throw std::runtime_error("Wrong Syntax in expression: Expected Arithmetic Operator");
+35:             throw std::runtime_error("Wrong Syntax: Expected Arithmetic Operator");
 36:         }
 37:     }
 38: